Kessler, No. 11 Auburn topple unbeaten No. 16 LSU 70-55

 - Oops!Something went wrong.Please try again later.

+AUBURN, Ala.- Auburn’s Walker Kessler blocked three shots before LSU made a single one.

+It was that kind of night for both Auburn’s 7-foot-1 center and LSU’s offense.

-AUBURN, Ala.
-(AP) Walker Kessler had 16 points, a career-high 11 blocked shots and nine rebounds to lead No. 11 Auburn to a 70-55 victory over previously unbeaten No. 16 LSU on Wednesday night in the Southeastern Conference opener for both teams.
+Kessler had 16 points, a career-high 11 blocked shots and 10 rebounds to lead No. 11 Auburn to a 70-55 victory over previously unbeaten No. 16 LSU on Wednesday night in the Southeastern Conference opener for both teams.

+“I think that we have, if not the best defense in the country, one of the most elite ones,” Kessler said.
+“I think we showed that tonight.
+We played aggressive, blocked shots, went after loose balls.”

+Kessler got the second triple double in Auburn’s program history, but it didn’t become official until well after the game ended.

 Freshman Jabari Smith also scored 16 points for Auburn (12-1), which has won nine straight and didn’t give up a field goal in the opening 10 minutes.